DIABETIC NEUROPATHY IN Red Hook NY

-As mentioned earlier, abnormally high blood sugar levels has appeared to be the leading candidate for the development of diabetic neuropathy.
-The only issue facing researchers and health care providers is maintaining the blood levels in an ideal range to avoid potentially serious complications.
+As mentioned earlier, abnormally high blood sugar levels have appeared to be the leading candidate for the development of diabetic neuropathy.
+The only issue facing researchers and health care providers in maintaining the blood levels in an ideal range to avoid potentially serious complications.

 When discussing an ideal range for blood sugar, most doctors look for the reading to be between 70-100 mg/dl.
 When the body is functioning naturally, blood glucose levels are controlled primarily by an intricate interaction between the hormones glucagon and insulin.
 As mentioned earlier, diabetics have one of two problems regarding the function of insulin.
 Developing ways to insure safe levels of glucose in the blood has become an issue.